The Vitamin B12 Connection

 These studies all suggest that vitamin B12 may benefit bone health, while low levels of B12 can lead to the development of osteoporosis.
 Ms. Pacholok and Dr. Stuart go on to state that these findings are not surprising as vitamin B12 is crucial to the function of osteoblasts (bone-forming cells).
 Insufficient levels of B12 may result in decreased amounts of bone-forming cells and thus compromise the strength and durability of bones.

 DNA, which contains the genetic instructions for each cell, is continually being damaged and therefore needs to be constantly repaired.
 Because methylation controls both the production and repair of DNA, nutrients that provide methyl groups are linked to the cancer process.

 Dr. Martin Lajous led a study that investigated the connection between B12 and breast cancer.
-The results suggest that a high intake of folate, vitamin B6 and vitamin B12 may lower the risk of breast cancer.
-Conversely, low levels of folic acid, vitamin B6 and vitamin B12 are associated with an increased breast cancer risk.
+The results suggest that a high intake of folate, vitamin B6, and vitamin B12 may lower the risk of breast cancer.
+Conversely, low levels of folic acid, vitamin B6, and vitamin B12 are associated with increased breast cancer risk.

-A more sensitive and specific test for B12 levels is called the MMA or methylmalonic acid test.
+The methylmalonic acid (MMA) test is more sensitive and specific.
 This test measures the level of MMA in either urine or blood.
 The principle behind this test is that vitamin B12 is required to metabolize MMA; in short, an elevated level of MMA indicates decreased B12 activity.

 Another way to determine if you are deficient in B12 is to test your homocysteine (Hcy) level.
 Elevated levels of homocysteine in the blood indicate a B12 deficiency, and possible deficiencies in vitamin B6 or folate as well.
 Although this test is not necessary to diagnose a B12 deficiency, it is considered a valuable tool, along with either a serum B12 or MMA test.